-Zones Zones are not used in these programs, so this data area needs to be set com-
+Zones are not used in these programs, so this data area needs to be set completely to the default settings (0).

 DM Area

 D00000 through D00031 are used in this program example, and the following positions are set in this area.